eecs280staff/tutorials/docs/setup_macos.md

 When you see `$` in this tutorial, you should type into your shell the command that comes after the `$`.

 ## Open terminal
-macOS has a built-in shell.
-Open the Terminal application.
+Open the Terminal application which comes with macOS.

 <img src="images/macos010.png" width="480px" />